yihan2588/Scource_Recon/README.md

 ```
 A cumulative log is also written to `<STRENGTHEN>/recon_run.log`.

-## 2. Comparison Preparation (`group_analysis.m`)
+## 2. Group Analysis & FieldTrip Stats (`group_analysis.m`)

-`group_analysis.m` now stops after creating per-stage averages and projecting them to the default anatomy.
-This ensures the Brainstorm database contains the `_avg` and `_avg_projected` files needed for manual comparisons/visualisation.
+`group_analysis.m` prepares condition-level averages, launches FieldTrip cluster permutation statistics, and now generates post-hoc summaries/plots for every test run.
+The pipeline is fully scripted so you can go from subject-level averages to group-level reports in one pass.

 ### Workflow